-- 1. Fold the rear seatback up.
-Push and pull on the seatback to ensure it's locked in position. - 2.
-Reinstall the head restraint by inserting it into the seatback.
-Make sure the head restraint is secure in the seatback. - 3.
-Fold the seat cushion back and make sure it is locked into position. - 4.
-Remove the safety belt buckles and center safety belt (4-door models) from the seatback pocket.
+- Unhook the two black straps from the buttons on the seatback. - Fold the rear seatback up.
+Push and pull on the seatback to ensure it's locked in position. - Reinstall the head restraints by inserting them into the seatback.
+Make sure the head restraints are secure in the seatback. - Insert the plates of the two black straps into their storage slots on the bottom of the seat cushion. - Fold the seat cushion back and make sure it is locked into position. - Remove the safety belt buckles and center safety belt (if equipped) from the seatback pocket.